lens-vm/spec/README.md

 Host function to set a buffer value

+### `lensvm_exec_lens`
+- params:
+    - `name`: Name of the lens to execute
+    - `forward`: Boolean indicating if this is a forward lens execution
+    - `arg_obj`: a JSON serialized object containing the arguments passed in the `Lens File`.
+    - `data_obj`: a JSON serialized object containing the data to transform
+- returns:
+    - `call_result`: The status of the call, which can be used to lookup the response value

+Uses the host to call a defined lens module function.
+This is used for dynamic execution of lenses within a module, where it might not be possible to statically list the necessary imports in the Module file.
+However, any lens modules executed with this function must be defined in the Lens file imports.

 ## Memory Management
 Memory is a complex issue in WebAssembly due to the isolation between host and module, and the nature of linear memory design of WebAssembly.
 This is compound by WASM only supporting very basic types (i32, i64, f32, and f64).
 Most notably WASM doesn't support complex types like arrays, objects, or even strings.